GeorgeWebDevCy/drousia-map/README.md

 ## Features
  - "Map Location" custom post type stores coordinates, descriptions and unlimited gallery media.
 - `[gn_map]` shortcode embeds a fully interactive Mapbox map anywhere on your site.
-- `[gn_mapbox_drouseia]` shortcode shows Drouseia with a marker and smooth circular red boundary line.
+- `[gn_mapbox_drouseia]` shortcode shows Drouseia with a marker and red boundary line around the village.
  - Responsive popups display images, descriptions and media upload forms.
  - Gallery items open in a lightbox that scales beautifully on all devices.
 - Draggable navigation panel offers driving, walking and cycling directions with voice guidance.